 Adding two Google Drive accounts onto a single computer has been made possible through third-party applications.
 These applications are used for adding in accounts on a single desktop; however, under no case, they save the credentials of the accounts, making privacy one of the key factors in their feature set.
-Multcloud is a very impressive example of third-party platforms that provide you the ability to easily link two Google Drive accounts by following a series of simple steps which are stated as follows:
+Wondershare InClowdz is a very impressive example of third-party platforms that provide you the ability to easily link two Google Drive accounts by following a series of simple steps which are stated as follows:

 Before using the services of the third-party platform, it is important for you to have a Multcloud account.
 For that, you have to either sign up or log in with a previous account.

-Step 2: Access the Google Drive option
+Step 2: Add the Google Drive Accounts

 This article has provided users with a unique guide on how to add multiple accounts on Google Drive over the same desktop.

 - Manage Cloud Accounts on One Computer

 - Manage Multiple OneDrive Accounts on Windows 10